Forest to pasture: Keeping trees could reduce climate consequences

-Category: Climate Hits: 2Researchers studied a practice known as silvopasture which intentionally preserves trees in pastures where livestock graze.
+Category: Environment Hits: 5Researchers studied a practice known as silvopasture which intentionally preserves trees in pastures where livestock graze.
 They found that compared to a completely cleared, tree-less, open pasture, the integrated silvopasture released lower levels of carbon dioxide and nitrous oxide and soil carbon storage remained the same, offering a possible alternative for farmers with less climate consequences.

 Read more https://www.sciencedaily.com/releases/2022/06/220617101815.htm